idnildas/LetterBox/docs/src/redux/features/homeSlice.md

-Certainly, here's a detailed Markdown (MD) file for the `homeSlice.js` file:

 # `homeSlice.js` - Redux Slice Documentation

 This document provides an overview and detailed documentation for the `homeSlice` in your Redux setup.